-Research also shows that women who were active before pregnancy but then stopped exercising when they became pregnant had longer labour times and more interventions during delivery than those who kept exercising to the end of their pregnancy.
+Research shows that women who were active before pregnancy but then stopped when they became pregnant had longer labour times and more interventions during labour than those who kept exercising to the end of their pregnancy.

-If you are concerned about your baby being jolted around as you continue exercising as normal, don’t worry – this isn’t the case.
-Your baby is securely cocooned within you and may even find the movement relaxing.
+Some women worry about their baby being shaken around while they exercise, but this isn’t the case.
+Your baby is safe and secure within your womb and may even find the movement relaxing.

-- reduces your likelihood of suffering from the common complaints of pregnancy, such as varicose veins, swollen feet and tiredness.
+- reduce your likelihood of suffering from some common pregnancy complaints, like varicose veins, swollen feet and tiredness.

-- If you have pregnancy complications talk to your doctor before exercising.
+- If you have any pregnancy complications talk to your doctor before exercising.

 - Don’t overheat – drink water regularly and don’t exercise in very hot temperatures (unless you’re used to it).

-- If you go to an exercise class that’s not just for pregnant women, make sure you tell the teacher that you’re pregnant.
+- If you go to an exercise class that’s not just for pregnant women, tell the teacher that you’re pregnant.

-- Don’t scuba dive, exercise at high altitudes or do exercises where your bump might get hit (such as football or judo).
+- Don’t scuba dive, exercise at high altitudes or do exercises where your bump might get hit (such as football, rugby or martial arts).

-- Be careful with exercise where you could fall (such as cycling, horse riding or skiing).
+- Be careful with exercises where you could fall (such as outdoor cycling, horse riding or skiing).